microsoft/sqlworkshops-sql2022workshop/sql2022workshop/02_AzureConnected/readme.md

 **2. Synapse Link for SQL Server**

 Exercise for near real-time analytics with Synapse Link for SQL Server 2022.
-Follow the instructions in the **synapselinksql** folder.
+Follow the instructions in the **synapselink** folder.

 **3. Azure Active Directory (AAD) Authentication for SQL Server**